About Melinda +

 Neurodivergent Menopause

 Greater awareness and advocacy means more and more people in midlife are showing up with multiple experiences of neurodivergence.
-This includes my own late AuDHD diagnosis.
+This includes my own later-in-life AuDHD diagnosis.

 This inspired me to create a special place for this group, an inclusive and neuro-affirming home for exploring food and body image at this pivotal stage.